-We also experimented with using size (skull length) or developmental stage as standards, but this led to lower sequence resolution because body size is not available for all sequence positions and for all taxa (results not shown), so we worked only with sequences standardized using sequence position.
-Given that our data filtering procedure retains little data (only six, seven or eight characters for the cranial dataset, and four or seven characters for the postcranial dataset), it is important to use the method that discards the least amount of data, and this was achieved by using sequence position.
+We also experimented with using size (skull length) or developmental stage as standards, but this led to lower sequence resolution because body size is not available for all sequence positions and for all taxa (results not shown), so we worked only with sequences standardized by position.
+Given that our data filtering procedure retains few data (only six, seven or eight characters for the cranial dataset, and four or seven characters for the postcranial dataset), it is important to use the method that discards the least amount of data, and this was achieved by using sequence position.
 We do not imply that standardizing by size is not recommended in general.
 On the contrary, if good body size data were available for all taxa and all developmental stages, this should be a better strategy, and only having access to absolute time should be even better.
 However, practical limitations of data availability prevent us from using these methods now.

-Our ossification sequence data (reduced dataset of four to eight characters) of extant and extinct taxa, and the phylogenetic trees we used, are available in the supplement to this paper.
+Our ossification sequence data (reduced dataset of four to eight characters) of extant and extinct taxa, and the phylogenetic trees we used, are available in the supplements.

 Analysis methods

-To discriminate between the six hypotheses about the origin of extant amphibians, two methods are available: direct phylogenetic analysis of the sequence data, and comparisons of the tree length (number of steps in regular parsimony, squared length in squared-change parsimony, likelihood, or similar measures) of various trees selected a priori to represent these hypotheses (in these trees, only the position of caecilians and extinct taxa, here temnopondyls and lepospondyls, varies).
+To discriminate between the six hypotheses about the origin of extant amphibians, two methods are available: direct phylogenetic analysis of the sequence data, and comparisons of the tree length (number of steps in regular parsimony, squared length in squared-change parsimony, likelihood, or similar measures) of various trees selected a priori to represent these hypotheses (in these trees, only the position of caecilians and extinct taxa, here temnospondyls and lepospondyls, varies).
 We used both approaches but expected the second to perform much better because relatively few data are available, and thus, phylogenetic analysis of such data is unlikely to provide a well-resolved tree.

 For the first approach, we first transformed the standardized sequence positions back into discrete characters using formulae in a spreadsheet and scaled the characters so that the highest state in all would be 9.
-This ensures that each character has an equal weight in the analysis, regardless of its variability in the ossification sequence.
+This ensures that each character has equal weight in the analysis, regardless of its variability in the ossification sequence.
 The characters were ordered to reflect the assumed evolutionary model (ontogenetic timing is a quantitative character that was discretized) and because for such characters, ordering yields better results (Rineau et al. 2015, 2017; see discussion in Marjanović & Laurin 2019).
 The resulting data matrices (one for cranial and another for appendicular characters, both with seven characters each) were analysed using parsimony in PAUP* 4.0a165 (Swofford 2019).
-We used the TBR (tree bisection-reconnection) branch swapping algorithm and performed a search with 50 random addition replicates (or several such searches, for the cranial data) while holding two trees at each step and with a maximal number of trees set at one million.
+We used the TBR (tree bisection-reconnection) branch swapping algorithm and performed a search with 50 random addition replicates (or several such searches, for the cranial data) while holding two trees at each step and with a maximum number of trees set at one million.
 For cranial data, the main search lasted about 100 hours on a MacBook Pro Retina with a 2.5 GHz iCore 7 quadri-core processor and 16 GB RAM.
 The exact search time cannot be reported because PAUP* crashed after saving the trees to a file for one of the longest runs (several analyses were made, over several days), but before the log could be saved.
 The analysis of the seven appendicular characters was much faster (27 minutes and a half), presumably because that matrix has fewer taxa (62 instead of 105).